Finding and applying for grants

 If you are applying for a large sum, you'll probably need to apply to several funders.

 Find out how to apply.
 Is it in writing, online or on a special application form?
 Some trusts and charities insist requests come through a third party, like social services or a professional, and will not accept them directly from the applicant.
 Some only accept 1 application per year.

-Give as much relevant information as possible in your application, but try to be brief.
-Include:
+Include as much information as possible in your application, such as: